broxme/febbu-messenger/README.md

 ## Disclaimer

-Febbu Massanger is a third-party app and is not affiliated with Facebook.
-Febbu Massanger build based on open source github project Caprine https://github.com/sindresorhus/caprine
+Febbu Messenger is a third-party app and is not affiliated with Facebook.
+Febbu Messenger build based on open source github project Caprine https://github.com/sindresorhus/caprine
 <br>
 Some of screenshot image are from https://github.com/sindresorhus/caprine.